-The present study will be a plug-in to the pivotal study, DNDiFEX004, which means that it will be possible to compare the results in the two studies since patients will be recruited simultaneously, i.e. same centres and investigators, with a genetically homogeneous population.
+The present study will be a plug-in to the pivotal DNDiFEX004 study in adults, which means that it will be possible to compare the results in the two studies since patients will be recruited simultaneously, i.e. same centres and investigators, with a genetically homogeneous population.
+In the same way, it will be possible to compare patients with stage-1 HAT in the present study to patients with stage-1 HAT in Study DNDiHATFEX005.